401(k) withdrawal rules: How to avoid penalties

 Some 401(k) plans allow what is called a hardship withdrawal, which allows someone to withdraw from your 401(k) plan if the following are true:

-- They have an immediate and heavy financial need
+• There is an immediate and heavy financial need.

-The IRS authorizes these withdrawals, but it’s up to each individual plan to decide whether to allow them.
+The IRC authorizes the withdrawals, but it’s up to each individual plan to decide whether to allow them.
 It’s up to the plan administrator to determine whether the employee has an immediate and heavy financial need.
 Large purchases and foreseeable or voluntary expenses generally don’t qualify.

-For example, a hardship withdrawal might be an option good fit if you need money to pay your child’s college tuition.
+For example, a hardship withdrawal might be a good fit if you need money to pay your child’s college tuition.
 However, it wouldn’t be available if you wanted to upgrade your car or take your family on vacation.

 It’s important to note that while a hardship withdrawal allows you to withdraw from your current 401(k) plan, it doesn’t exempt you from income taxes or the 10% additional penalty, except in those situations listed in the section above.